 U.S. architects without a degree from a program accredited by the National Architectural Accrediting Board (NAAB) can pursue an NCARB Certificate through one of two “Education Alternative” options.
 Both of these paths enable architects to satisfy the education requirement for NCARB certification.
 Your eligibility will depend on your educational background, as evaluated by NCARB:

-- NCARB Certificate Portfolio: Submit a portfolio of your work that demonstrates learning through your experience as a registered architect
+- NCARB Certificate Portfolio: Submit a portfolio of your work that demonstrates learning through your experience as a licensed architect

 To qualify for the Two Times AXP option, you must: